-On the one hand, this welcoming may offer the chance to recover the suppressed child wasting away inside your gloomy heart (meditation one).
-Perhaps it means meeting the true self inside the madness of child's play like Rumi's wise man (meditation two.)
-But welcoming the child always means awareness and rescue of the child in danger and reform of systems that perpetuate that danger (meditation three).
+On the one hand, this welcoming may offer the chance to recover the suppressed child wasting away inside your gloomy heart (Meditation One).
+Perhaps it means meeting the true self inside the madness of child's play like Rumi's wise man (Meditation Two.)

 Ever childishly yours, Suzanne

 Meditation One (introit) the devil’s triumph It is the devil’s greatest triumph when he can deprive us of the joy of the Spirit.He carries fine dust with him in little boxes and scatters it through the cracks in our conscience in order to dim the soul’s pure impulses and its luster.But the joy that fills the heart of the spiritual person destroys the deadly poison of the serpent.But if any are gloomy and think that they are abandoned in their sorrow, gloominess will continuously tear at them or else they will waste away in empty diversions.When gloominess takes root, evil grows.If it is not dissolved by tears, permanent damage is done.

 -St. Francis of Assisi1181/82-1226 quoted in The Silent Cry: Mysticism and Resistance, Dorothee Solle